Pool 1.5: Gameplay

 Friction and animation speed can be changed at any time via key presses.
 Shots can be replayed using the current speed setting, such as for slow motion.

 Development

 Howard de St. Germain had simulated the interaction of two spheres on a minicomputer and proposed that it could be turned into a pool simulation.
 Working with Don Hoffman—who had Apple II graphics experience—and Dave Morock, the game was written in 3–4 months.

 Reception

 ANALOG Computing wrote, "The ball physics are incredibly realistic, and the movement is real-time and very smooth."
-The reviewer appears to have missed the fine aim feature and found aiming with the paddle controller awkward, because the full precision of the knob isn't used.
-The magazine still concluded, "POOL 1.5 is a program which is well worth buying."
+The reviewer found aiming with the paddle controller awkward, because the full precision of the knob isn't used, but did not mention the fine aim feature.
+The magazine concluded, "POOL 1.5 is a program which is well worth buying."
 Patrick and Leah O'Connor, writing for Interface Age, mention that they had been considering creating their own pool simulation, but stopped because "Pool 1.5 does everything we wanted, the way we wanted," and gave the game a 10 out 10."